rmm5t/strip_attributes/README.md

 ## Examples

+    # all attributes will be stripped (default)
     class DrunkPokerPlayer < ActiveRecord::Base
       strip_attributes
     end

+    # all attributes will be stripped except :boxers
     class SoberPokerPlayer < ActiveRecord::Base
       strip_attributes :except => :boxers
     end

+    # only :shoe, :sock, and :glove attributes will be stripped
     class ConservativePokerPlayer < ActiveRecord::Base
       strip_attributes :only => [:shoe, :sock, :glove]
+    end

+It also works on other ActiveModel classes, such as [Mongoid](http://mongoid.org/) documents:

+    class User
+      include Mongoid::Document
+      strip_attributes :only => :email
     end

 ## Installation